By Roy Stevenson

 From all of these sources, I’ve put together seven of the most practical, best travel writing tips and techniques that will improve your writing and take it to the next level.

 These seven tips will improve your travel writing.
-But trying to make all these changes at once will be overwhelming.
-Don’t even try!
+But, making all these changes at once will overwhelm you.

 After you’ve completed your story, read through it critically to assess whether you’ve made these changes effectively.
 If not, continue to work on them.

-Eventually add all these tips into your standard writing style.
-When you’ve done this you’ll see how your writing has moved up to the next level.
+Eventually, integrate all these tips into your standard writing style.
+After you’ve done this you’ll see how your writing has moved up to the next level.